benedmunds/phptownhall.com/source/_posts/2014-07-30-episode-29-dont-mention-php-6-v-php-7.markdown

 This week Ben and Phil are joined by long distance target shooter [Paul M. Jones] and the handsome man that is [Daniel Lowrey], to talk about a whole bunch of PHP relating things.

-Paul has recently been talking a lot about "Action Domain Responder" which is billed as a more representative representation of the often mis-used "Model View Controller" architecture.
+Paul has recently been talking a lot about "Action Domain Responder" which is billed as a more representative replacement of the often mis-used "Model View Controller" architecture.
 Luckily he does a good job of ELI5 so we don't get too lost, and we talk a bit about how [ADR helps with putting content negotiation in a logical place].

 Daniel then goes on to talk about a few awesome topics, including some of the [OpenSSL changes in 5.6], and a HTTP server he is working on built entirely from PHP.
 It's async, non-blocking _and_ web-scale.